Vehicle Winterization and Storage: 6 Tips for Better Protection During the Winter

 5. Periodically check your vehicle for damage throughout its time in storage

 Note: Most self-storage facilities have rodent production in place.
-However, it is still in your best interest to clean your vehicle deeply, disperse dryer sheets, plug air inlets, and place mouse traps outside your vehicle.
+However, it is still important to clean your vehicle deeply, disperse dryer sheets, plug air inlets, and so on.

 3. Check All Fluids